knifecake/interwebs/_posts/2019-10-20-haskell-infinite-structures.md

   This article is part of a series on Haskell about how easy it is to define infinite structures in really concise ways.
 Building on the previous article about lazy evaluation, we explore how to define infinite structures using recursion without using a base case.
-While in other languages, this would result in an infinite loop, this does not happen due to its powerful lazy evaluation strategy.
+While in other languages this would result in an infinite loop, this does not happen in Haskell due to its powerful lazy evaluation strategy.
 ---

 ## First steps: an infinite list of ones